Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Concentration of a random vector of a normed vector space

-\begin{remarque} {rem:avantage_fonctionnelles_lin\'{e}aires} The advantage of \textit{linear functionals} is that they preserve the expectation which gives us the simplest deterministic equivalent.
+\begin{remark} {rem:avantage_fonctionnelles_lin\'{e}aires} The advantage of \textit{linear functionals} is that they preserve the expectation which gives us the simplest deterministic equivalent.
 For instance if $Z$ is linearly $q$-exponentially concentrated, then we know from Corollary~\ref{cor:moyenne_pivot} that $\mathbb{E}Z$ is a deterministic equivalent for $Z$ since for any continuous linear form $u$, $\mathbb{E} [u(Z)]=u(\mathbb{E}[Z])$.
-For instance, thanks to Theorem~\ref{the:concentration_vecteur_spherique}, one knows that for any $p \in \mathbb{N_*}$, if $Z \sim \sigma_p$ then $Z \in 0 \pm 2e^{-\, \cdot \, ^2/2}$ since $\mathbb{E}[Z]=0$. \end{remarque}
+For instance, thanks to Theorem~\ref{the:concentration_vecteur_spherique}, one knows that for any $p \in \mathbb{N_*}$, if $Z \sim \sigma_p$ then $Z \in 0 \pm 2e^{-\, \cdot \, ^2/2}$ since $\mathbb{E}[Z]=0$. \end{remark}

 Since the Frobenius norm is larger than the spectral norm, for any random matrix $M\in \mathcal M_{p,n}$, we have the implication~: